 This will pull up a new table with data about the URLs that are ranking as featured snippets.
 Under “Keywords” you’ll see how many featured snippets each URL is ranking as.

-Click on a URL to see the keywords for which it has featured snippet status.
-I clicked on the third URL, vocabulary.com/dictionary/receptivity, to see its keywords, which matches the data we saw for vocabulary.com above.
+Click on the number in the keywords column to see the keywords for which it has featured snippet status.
+I clicked on the fifth URL, the one for REI, to see its keywords, which matches the data we saw for it above.

 Checking out the URLs directly is an easier way to see if your competitors have one URL that is dominating several featured snippets or if there are multiple.
 This helps you know real quick which specific URLs you need to analyze and beat out of the featured snippet spot.

 Like directly filtering for featured snippet URLs, it can be very useful to pull up a list of the keywords that serve up a featured snippet--because not all keywords do.
 Such a list will point you to where you have the opportunity to take a competitor’s featured snippet spot.

 To see a featured snippet keyword list, you’ll use the Explore by Keyword dashboard, which will be available in a future update, so stay tuned.